Managing Cybersecurity Risks with the Next Generation of Managed Security Services

-The Guardian AWS Data Protection solution provides a fully managed certificate management solution leveraging AWS Certificate Manager.
+The Cyber CMS Data Protection solution provides a fully managed certificate management solution leveraging AWS Certificate Manager.
 It provides a service management workflow for users to request a certificate which will be generated based on a template and returned to the user for use.

 The solution also leverages AWS Config to confirm that AWS services like Elastic Load Balancing, Amazon API Gateway, and Amazon CloudFront are using certificates.
-Guardian AWS provides annual review for certificate usage while monitoring for invalid certificate and expiration.
+Cyber CMS provides annual review for certificate usage while monitoring for invalid certificate and expiration.

 Figure 3 – Managed public certificates in AWS Certificate Manager.

 The Cyber CMS Layer 7 network solution provides fully managed web application firewall (WAF) protections for Application Load Balancers, Amazon API Gateway stages, and CloudFront distributions.